marcelleemendess/marcelleemendess/README.md

 # Hi there 👋🏽
   I'm Marcelle, a software developer from Brazil with experience building user-friendly, simple and delightful products.
-Currently travelling the world, coding and living 'La Dulce Vita'.
+Currently travelling the world, coding and living 'La Dolce Vita'.

 - 🔭 I’m currently working on developing coding skills!